CollectionBuilder/cb-docs/docs/config/site.md

 # Site Settings

 This section of "_config.yml" is used to define the core information about your site.
-The values will be pulled into pages throughout your collection, populating areas such as the banner, footer, and meta markup.
+The values will be pulled into pages throughout your collection, populating areas such as the banner, footer, meta markup, auto-citations, and data outputs.

 ### title: